-- 21. (1) Where in relation to an application for an approval under these Regulations, an application for an extension of use under regulation 10 or a requirement or condition specified in such an approval or extension of use, any person - - (a) makes a statement which he knows to be false in a material particular; - (b) recklessly makes a statement which is false in a material particular; or - (c) intentionally fails to disclose any material particular, he shall be guilty of an offence.
+- 21.-(1) Where in relation to an application for an approval under these Regulations, an application for an extension of use under regulation 10 or a requirement or condition specified in such an approval or extension of use, any person- - (a) makes a statement which that person knows to be false in a material particular; - (b) recklessly makes a statement which is false in a material particular; or - (c) intentionally fails to disclose any material particular, that person shall be guilty of an offence.

-- (2) Where in relation to an application for an approval under these Regulations, an application for an extension of use under regulation 10 or a requirement or condition specified in such an approval or extension of use, any person causes or permits any person - - (a) to make a statement which the former knows to be false in a material particular; - (b) recklessly to make a statement which is false in a material particular; or - (c) intentionally to fail to disclose any material particular, he shall be guilty of an offence.
+- (2) Where in relation to an application for an approval under these Regulations, an application for an extension of use under regulation 10 or a requirement or condition specified in such an approval or extension of use, any person causes or permits any person- - (a) to make a statement which the former knows to be false in a material particular; - (b) recklessly to make a statement which is false in a material particular; or - (c) intentionally to fail to disclose any material particular, that person shall be guilty of an offence.

-(3) Any person who -

-- (a) intentionally obstructs an officer in the performance of any of his functions under regulation 24; - (b) fails to comply with a requirement made or direction given by an officer in the performance of his functions under regulation 24; or - (c) in purporting to give information required by an officer for the performance of any of his functions under regulation 24 - - (i) makes a statement which he knows to be false in a material particular; - (ii) recklessly makes a statement which is false in a material particular; or - (iii) intentionally fails to disclose any material particular;
+- (3) Any person who- - (a) intentionally obstructs an officer in the performance of any functions of that officer under regulation 24; - (b) fails to comply with a requirement made or direction given by an officer in the performance of the functions of that officer under regulation 24; or - (c) in purporting to give information required by an officer for the performance of any of the functions of that officer under regulation 24- - (i) makes a statement which that person knows to be false in a material particular; - (ii) recklessly makes a statement which is false in a material particular; or - (iii) intentionally fails to disclose any material particular;